AT Thru-Hike: Focus On Physical & Mental Preparation

 Belief in Sheer Willpower

 Many hikers believe their stubbornness is enough to get them to Katahdin.
-While this may be the case for some, I find that most people need more than just willpower to make it to Maine.
+While this may be the case for some, most people need more than just willpower to make it to Maine.

-It’s important to have a solid plan as well as a good support system in place.
+It’s important to have a solid plan and a sound support system in place.

-I also find it helpful to have a “Why” for hiking the Appalachian Trail.
-This could be nearly anything from wanting to see all of the beautiful scenery to needing time to clear your head or simply wanting to challenge yourself.
+I also find having a “Why” for hiking the Appalachian Trail helpful.
+This could be nearly anything from wanting to see the beautiful scenery to needing time to clear your head or simply wanting to challenge yourself.

-Whatever your reason may be, make sure it’s something that will keep you motivated when things get tough, like your fourth day in constant rainfall when all your clothes are cold and wet.
+Whatever your reason, make sure it will keep you motivated when things get tough, like your fourth day in constant rainfall when all your clothes are cold and wet.

 Final Thoughts

-Start training for your Appalachian Trail thru-hike today, and you’ll be on your way to completing one of the most challenging and rewarding hikes in the world.
+Start training for your Appalachian Trail thru-hike today, and you’ll be on your way to completing one of the world’s most challenging and rewarding hikes.

-Just remember to focus on your physical and mental preparation, and you’ll be ready to take on anything the trail throws your way.
+Just remember to focus on your physical and mental preparation; you’ll be ready to take on anything the trail throws your way.

-Make sure to balance out your training, though, to use mental as well as physical training, and don’t forget to take some time for yourself to rest and relax!
+Make sure to balance out your training, though, to use mental and physical training, and don’t forget to take some time to rest and relax!